edwinchenyj/edwinchenyj.github.io/_posts/2021-10-12-cmake_project.md

 ```

-I am showing more detail about this error because you can see that compiler actually generated a `.o` file, but failed at the linking stage because it could not find the definition of `get_input()`.
+I am showing more detail about this error because you could see that compiler actually generated a `.o` file, but failed at the linking stage because it could not find the definition of `get_input()`.

 ## Step 4